adamsilver/fdpb/05-an-inbox.md

 The menu has a role of `menu` indicating that it contains menu items.
 When the menu is focused, screen readers will announce it as a three-item menu.
 You should note that the `menu` role isn't commonly used in web applications.
 Only ones that mimic desktop applications (like this one, which is essentially a web-based Outlook application) apply.

-When there isn't enough room to display the menu items inline, they'll stack beneath each other taking up a lot of space.
-To avoid this, we can use media queries and Javascript's `matchMedia` API to collapse the buttons inside a traditional menu:
+When there isn't enough room to display the menu items inline, we'll collapse them behind a traditional menu using media queries and Javascript's `matchMedia` API:

 ```JS
 Menu.prototype.setupResponsiveChecks = function() {